-Ever since I first wrote about creating outlines in Unreal Engine 4 I’ve wondered if it was possible to render them as soft outlines instead of harsh binary lines much like you would see in games like Left 4 Dead or CS:GO as seen below.
+Ever since I first wrote about creating object outlines in Unreal Engine 4 I have wondered if it was possible to render them as soft outlines instead of harsh binary lines.
+A good example of soft outlines can be found in Valve’s games like Left 4 Dead or CS:GO.

-Looks pretty good!
-The effect is a little more expensive than the binary outlines since we do several steps in the SpiralBlur node to get to look decently smooth.
-Later in this post I will talk about performance.
-The final image shows an extreme setup with high Distance param so show the fade-off more clearly.
+Looks pretty decent, right?
+The effect is more expensive than the binary outlines since we perform several blur steps in the SpiralBlur-node to get to look decently smooth.
+Without going the custom engine route there is no way to downsample the post-process step where we sample and blur the information from the Custom Depth buffer.
+Later in this post I will talk about performance of the effect itself.

 The Material Graph

-Unfortunately I couldn’t find any official UE4 documentation on the Spiral Blur node.
+Unfortunately I couldn’t find any official UE4 documentation on the Spiral Blur node, there is a wiki page on how to use the material node.
 The built-in implementation takes the scene textures and over several iterations creates….a spiral blur.
-The default settings are at about 128 iterations, which is pretty hefty!
-I’ve used this node as a reference to create my own which samples the Custom Depth buffer instead of the scene color.
+The default settings are at about 128 iterations, which is pretty heavy!
+I’ve used this node as a reference to create my own, which samples the Custom Depth buffer instead of the scene color.

 The node graph for it is reasonably simple and most of the logic happens inside the custom node which I added as a code sample below.